-(*articles may contain affiliate links*) I was in a dead sleep, dreaming the night away, when Greg shook me and told me I had to get up.
+(Enter disclaimer text) I was in a dead sleep, dreaming the night away, when Greg shook me and told me I had to get up.
 Our carbon monoxide detector was beeping.
 (Didn’t we have a plan?)

 PRO TIP: Before you read further, think about your smoke and carbon monoxide detectors.
 Do you have them?
 Are they in working order?
 If not, stop reading and get yourself a carbon monoxide detector then come back over here and read what happened to us.

 (We didn’t have a plan.)
 Being the gen-x’ers-on-the-millenial-

 Thank goodness we have a Carbon Monoxide Detector.

 It took us an incredibly longer than I like to admit time for me to scoop up the babies and wake the big kids while Greg grabbed the dogs and car seats.
 I got the kids out, but didn’t know where Greg was, so I started to shake and cry, yelling into the back and front doors while my four kids sat on our porch in the middle of the night.
 Arianna finally spotted him, bringing our van to the front of the house (from our detached garage).
 Lesson 1?
 Have a plan and practice it.
 Time ourselves and get better at it.
 Have keys handy!

 I got 911 on the phone (the 3rd time in my life to call) and somehow calmly explained / answered their questions.
 The fire whistle blew and the kids started to ask questions.
 Greg had them all buckled in and drove them out of the way of the trucks.

 After what felt like forever (but was really only 4 minutes), two members of the fire department arrived.
 What irked me was that none of the houses on our street have really clearly marked house numbers.
 Greg was waving wildly and I was so glad it wasn’t a medical emergency.
 Lesson 2?
 Get bigger, bolder house numbers.